retr0-1ntell0/ligolo_setup/README.md

 ```
 ## Usage
 Very easy to use, so that you don't have to type these everytime.
 You can add one or delete one.
 Your choice.
 Once installed, give it executable permissions.
-Also makesure to have `ligolo-ng` installed and the proxy having the name `ligolo-proxy` in your PATH.
+Also make sure to have `ligolo-ng` installed and the proxy having the name `ligolo-proxy` in your PATH.

 ```bash
 chmod +x ligolo-setup.sh